 Q: What is coral bleaching?

 A: Coral bleaching is a phenomenon in which corals expel their zooxanthellae (the algae that live in their tissues), causing them to turn white.
-It is primarily caused by rising sea temperatures and other stressors, such as pollution and ocean acidification.
+And it is primarily caused by rising sea temperatures and other stressors, such as pollution and ocean acidification.
 Bleached corals are more susceptible to disease and death.

 Q: Is the Great Barrier Reef still alive?

 A: While the Great Barrier Reef has suffered significant damage from coral bleaching and other threats, it is still a living ecosystem.
 Many areas of the reef are still healthy and vibrant, and new corals are constantly growing.
-However, the reef's long-term survival depends on reducing greenhouse gas emissions and addressing other threats.
+That said, the reef's long-term survival depends on reducing greenhouse gas emissions and addressing other threats.

 Q: Can you swim in the Great Barrier Reef?